kurapica/IGAS/PLoop/README.md

 How to use
 ====

-Use loadfile or require to load the **class.lua** file in the folder.
+Use loadfile or require to load the **PLoop.lua** file in the folder.
 Then you can try the below code:

 	do
 		-- Define a class